Railbus: Australia

-In 1937, the NSW Department of Railways added six Waddington-built four-wheel streamlined FP Paybuses to serve on small branch lines out Cowra and Harden that did not have enough passengers to justify a rail motor.
+In 1937, the NSW Department of Railways added six Waddington-built four-wheel streamlined FP Paybuses to serve on small branch lines out of Cowra and Harden that did not have enough passengers to justify a rail motor.
 Powered by a Ford V8 engine, they were given the designation FP1 to FP6.
 When the railbus service wasn't popular, several of the buses became mobile pay cars used to pay railway employees at stations and working on tracks.

 In December 1941, one of these railbuses (FP 5) was destroyed when dynamite was placed on railway tracks near Yanderra.
 The three-man crew of the railbus were killed in the explosion.
 Though £2,000 of loose cash was taken, the safe in the railcar could not be opened by the robbers.
 No one was prosecuted for the offence.

 The first railbus, FP1, has been restored where it is on display at the NSW Rail Museum in Thirlmere.
 Another seven were built by Comeng in the 1960s.

 In Queensland, "RailBus service" refers to road bus service running parallel to portions of some railway lines, substituting for commuter train.